WilliamGates99/WilliamGates99/README.md

 ## Hey!
 I'm William. 👋🏻
 I have been a Native Android Developer for over 4 years and currently work as a freelancer.
 I specialize in both Kotlin and Java Android Development.
-I also have some experience working with HTML and CSS.
+I also have some experience in Web Development.
 I am dedicated to continuously developing, implementing, and adopting new technologies to maximize development efficiency and produce innovative applications.

 In addition to my skills in coding, I am skilled in UI/UX Design and English Translation.